Code-Institute-Submissions/Sojasmine-my-MLS1-Tina-s-Bakery_AprResub/README.md

  #### HTML5

  #### css3_pr_text
- * Css used to style the site
+ * CSS used to style the site
- * css gradient used to create the background color of the menu-bar.
+ * cSS gradient used to create the background color of the menu-bar.

  #### Bootstrap
  * Bootsrap version 4.2.1